Council requires an approval to be issued for keeping certain animals.

 Animals - just like humans – need food, shelter and water.
 However there are additional requirements to minimise the impact on your neighbours including limiting nuisances, particularly noise, animal specific requirements on enclosures and some shelters may need to be a certain distance from boundaries or neighbouring dwellings.

 Changes in Local Laws

-If prior to the new local law you kept an animal on the property and it was kept in accordance with the provisions of the repealed local law than you may be able to continue to keep that animal.
+If, prior to the new local law, you kept an animal on the property in accordance with the provisions of the repealed local law than you may be able to continue to keep that animal.
 However, if the animal is relocated or dies than it is not to be replaced.
 You are also required to comply with the general minimum standards and any additional animal specific standards as detailed in Schedule 4 and 5 of Subordinate Local Law No. 2 (Animal Management) 2012 .

 The requirements for an enclosure have also been detailed in Schedule 8 of Subordiante Local Law No. 2 (Animal Management) 2012.

 Should you require further information in relation to approvals for animals…